Cacciatori d'Africa: Eritrea

 After the 1887 Battle of Dogali, the Governor of Italian Eritrea Depretis decided to increase Italian military forces to reconquer lost territory and secure the colony.
 The Royal Decree n.
 4783 of 14 July 1887, created a new corps comprising three battalions of infantry, plus a squadron of mounted soldiers, in Eritrea as part of the Corpo Speciale per L'Africa (Special Corps of Africa).

 Recruited initially amongst volunteers from the line infantry and grenadier regiments of the metropolitan army, the Cacciatori d'Africa were subsequently partly conscripted from Italian colonial settlers.
 Intended as swift infantry Jäger-like skirmishers, the foot soldiers were supported by mounted infantry that rode on horses or camels.

 In 1887, the Cacciatori d'Africa included five battalions.
 With a regal decree of December 11, 1892, recruitment included Italian colonists, and the five battalions were reduced to one, composed of six companies.
-The Royal Corps of Colonial Troops was established in February 18, 1894, and the Cacciatori participated in the 1896 Battle of Adwa, where they were stationed at an Adigrat fort under the command of Major Marcello Prestinari.
+The Royal Corps of Colonial Troops was established on February 18, 1894, and the Cacciatori participated in the 1896 Battle of Adwa, where they were stationed at an Adigrat fort under the command of Major Marcello Prestinari.

 The Cacciatori left Eritrea when the Royal Corps of Colonial Troops was reorganized in 1919.